-- (iv) If the groundwater quality is not suitable and does not comply with drinking water standards, provide on-site water treatment facility suitable to treat the groundwater to meet the applicable drinking water standards. - (v) Design rainwater harvesting system to collect, store and supply rainwater in such a way that it is not contaminated during the process; adopt standard methods for design, construction and maintenance as per national standards and international good practice - (vi) Utilize stored water from rainwater harvesting for non-potable uses; avoid using this water for potable purposes (drinking and cooking); in unavoidable circumstances, water shall be treated/disinfected prior to use; standard operating guidelines shall be put in place for emergency use of stored water for potable purposes, and necessary facilities to treat/disinfect stored water on-site should be put in place. - 117.
+- (iv) If the groundwater quality is not suitable and does not comply with drinking water standards, provide on-site water treatment facility suitable to treat the groundwater to meet the applicable drinking water standards. - (v) Design rainwater harvesting system to collect, store and supply rainwater in such a way that it is not contaminated during the process; adopt standard methods for design, construction and maintenance as per national standards and international good practice - (vi) Utilize stored water from rainwater harvesting for non-potable uses; avoid using this water for potable purposes (drinking and cooking); in unavoidable circumstances, water shall be treated/disinfected prior to use; standard operating guidelines shall be put in place for emergency use of stored water for potable purposes, and necessary facilities to treat/disinfect stored water on-site should be put in place - 108.
 Consents, Permits and Clearances.
-Failure to obtain necessary consents, permits, and other appropriate regulatory clearances can result in design revisions and work stoppage. - 118.
+Failure to obtain necessary consents, permits, and other appropriate regulatory clearances can result in design revisions and work stoppage. - 109.
 All the necessary consents, permits, and clearances shall be obtained before the start of civil works.
-LGED will contact the School Committees for land records and other necessary papers that are required for clearance for construction.
-The School Committees will issue the NOCs to LGED as well as local upzilla parishad.
-Environmental clearance for the entire Project will be obtained by the PMU from the Department of Environment before construction. - 119.
+Environmental clearance for the entire Project will be obtained by the PMU from the Department of Environment prior to award of contract.
+LGED will contact the Upazila Parishad for clearance and NOC for construction.
+Additionally, any permits or consents required from relevant government agencies for construction activities near locally recognized monuments, cultural resources, or any other important structures, will be obtained. - 110.
 EMP Implementation Training.
-If the contractors and construction supervision engineers are not aware about the requirements of this EMP, the project may not proceed and comply with ADB and GoB environmental policies. - 120.
-The PMU, Divisional/Regional Office, PIU and contractors will be required to undergo training on EMP implementation.
+If the contractors and construction supervision engineers are not aware of the requirements of this EMP, the project may not proceed and comply with ADB and GoB environmental policies. - 111.
+The PMU, Divisional/Regional Office, PIU, and contractors will be required to undergo training/capacity building on EMP implementation.
 Methodology of capacity and training activities are discussed in Part D of Chapter IX hereof.
-The capacity building program will be participatory to the extent possible to make it more effective, with learning by doing, role playing, group exercises, on-the-job training, etc. Pre- and post-training assessment will be conducted to measure the effectiveness of the program. - 121.
+The capacity building program will be participatory to the extent possible to make it more effective, with learning by doing, role playing, group exercises, on-the-job training, etc. Pre- and post-training assessments will be conducted to measure the effectiveness of the program. - 112.
 Community awareness on project activities and impacts.
-Lack of community awareness on project activities may result in potential community health and safety concerns and complaints. - 122.
-Before the start of project construction, a meaningful consultation with the affected communities will be conducted.
-This meaningful consultation will aim to engage community stakeholders, listen to their views, and try to come to a common understanding about the need for an improved drainage system and the sacrifices that need to be made to achieve it.
-To aid in the consultation process, it is important that the community should be made aware of the details of project activities.
-Important information to be disseminated to the people are, among others, the following: - (i) Overview and objectives of the proposed project; - (i) Preliminary and/or final detailed design of proposed project components; - (ii) Potential environmental and social impacts (positive and negative) of the project, and the proposed mitigation measures for the perceived negative impacts; and - (iii) Grievance redress mechanism and contact details of the project.
+Lack of community awareness on project activities may result in potential community health and safety concerns and complaints. - 113.
+Before the start of project construction, consult with relevant authorities of affected establishments/institutions (e.g., schools, colleges or hospitals) on the plan and schedule works so that construction activities do not interfere or disturb the operations of these entities (due to noise, dust, movement of vehicles,) and also considering safety and security of users of these establishments/institutions.
+Further, that the community should be made aware of the details of project activities.
+Important information to be disseminated to the people are, among others, the following: - (i) Overview and objectives of the proposed project; - (i) Preliminary and/or final detailed design of proposed project components; - (ii) Potential environmental and social impacts (positive and negative) of the project, and the proposed mitigation measures for the perceived negative impacts; and

+(iii) Grievance redress mechanism and contact details of the project.